global-container-format/gcf-spec/README.md

 Alignment      | uint16  | Resource alignment exponent term

-The format identifier is the string `GC##` encoded as a single 32 bits unsigned integer, where `##` is a double digit unsigned integer representing the version.
+The format identifier is the string `GC##` encoded as a single 32 bits unsigned integer, where `##` is a double digit unsigned integer representing the major version.

 For GCF version 4, this is equal to the string "GC04", encoded as `0x34304347`.

+GCF major versions are not backwards-compatible and applications should not blindly attempt reading a container with a format version different from the reader's supported one.

 ### Alignment